digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

 - ``Daml.Finance.Interface.Holding``

-    This package contains the *interface* and utility functions for holdings and accounts.
+    This package contains the *interface* and utility functions for holdings.
 It has the following modules:

-    - :ref:`Factory.Account <module-daml-finance-interface-holding-factory-account-66430>`: Interface that allows implementing templates to create accounts
-    - :ref:`Factory.Holding <module-daml-finance-interface-holding-factory-holding-2450>`: Holding factory contract used to create (credit) and archive (debit) holdings
+    - :ref:`Factory <module-daml-finance-interface-holding-factory-6211>`: Holding factory contract used to create (credit) and archive (debit) holdings
-    - :ref:`Account <module-daml-finance-interface-holding-account-93234>`: Interface which represents an established relationship between a provider and an owner
     - :ref:`Base <module-daml-finance-interface-holding-base-24195>`: Base interface for a holding
     - :ref:`Fungible <module-daml-finance-interface-holding-fungible-63712>`: Interface for a fungible holding, which allows splitting and merging
     - :ref:`Lockable <module-daml-finance-interface-holding-lockable-23737>`: An interface respresenting contracts which allow a set of parties to restrict certain actions on a contract